GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 There're many arguments on why to test software.
 We highlight a few:

 - good test strategies are KEY to increase codebase quality overtime; and a high-quality codebase is KEY to a high-quality product
-- a good set of practises DECREASES cognitive effort in write/review phases; and less effort in write/review BUYS us time and energy to focus on delivering value to customers
+- a good set of practices DECREASES cognitive effort in write/review phases; and less effort in write/review BUYS us time and energy to focus on delivering value to customers
 - test is cheaper than bugfix; and SCALES better
 - meaningful testing ENCOURAGES us to think about useful design patterns